14islands/r3f-scroll-rig/README.md

 Background: [Progressive Enhancement with WebGL and React](https://medium.com/14islands/progressive-enhancement-with-webgl-and-react-71cd19e66d4)

 ![scrollrig](https://user-images.githubusercontent.com/420472/191715313-cc813f47-4e4a-454f-a2f5-d8e2ec998c95.jpeg)

 At the core there is a global shared canvas `GlobalCanvas` that stays in between page loads.
-React DOM components can choose to draw things on this canvas while they are mounted using a custom hook called `useCanvas` or the HoC `UseCanvas`.
+React DOM components can choose to draw things on this canvas while they are mounted using a custom hook called `useCanvas` or the `UseCanvas` tunnel component.

 React DOM components can use `ScrollScene` or `ViewportScrollScene` to automatically track their position and draw a Three.js scene in that exact location.
 Everything is synched to the scrollbar position.